shanecjones1999/shanecjones1999.github.io/_posts/2024-05-08-the-legacy-of-hawaiian-royalty-a-historical-perspective.md

 - Afternoon hike along some ridge
 - Threw a disc briefly
 - Another dinner spot
+- Hang with Tom's friends and roommates
 - Picked up by Jimmy Clarkė and Noah Newburger
 - Meet Jen and Dewey
+- Thai shrimp dinner
 - Head to bed

 ### Day 4: Pro surf and free acaį (Tuesday 2/20)